 Mark Montgomery is the founder and CEO of Kyield, originator of the theorem ‘yield management of knowledge’, and inventor of the now patented AI system that serves as the foundation for Kyield: ‘Modular System for Optimizing Knowledge Yield in the Digital Workplace’, issued August 23, 2011.

-Mr. Montgomery was formerly an entrepreneur-turned business consultant who founded an early stage venture firm.
+Mr. Montgomery was formerly an entrepreneur-turned business consultant who founded an early-stage venture firm.
 Among many companies he was an early stage booster for include Microsoft, Starbucks, Skype, and Google (not as VC).
-He has worked with many leading scholars and universities, including as invited panelist in national tech transfer conferences, Stanford venture conferences, ASU entrepreneur association, and Thunderbird School of Global Management where he attended a 12 week international MBA program, received certification as a global business leader at Thunderbird and served as business plan judge for multiple years.
+He has worked with many leading scholars and universities, including as invited panelist in national tech transfer conferences, Stanford venture conferences, ASU entrepreneur association, and Thunderbird School of Global Management where he attended a 12 week international MBA program, received certification as a global business leader and served as business plan judge for multiple years.